sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/python.rst

 It looks exactly the same.
 Any model can be serialized this way unless they are bigger than 2 Gb. :epkg:`protobuf` is limited to size smaller than this threshold.
-Next section show how to overcome that limit.
+Next sections will show how to overcome that limit.

 .. _l-onnx-linear-regression-onnx-api-init: